-For more information on how to calculate the fund's net capital gain, see the Guide to capital gains tax 2006.
+For more information on how to calculate the fund's net capital gain or on Australian CGT liability of foreign residents and trustees of foreign trusts, see the Guide to capital gains tax 2007.

-The fund may need to complete a Losses schedule 2006.
-For more information, see Schedules on page 2 and see the Losses schedule instructions 2006.
+The fund may need to complete a Losses schedule 2007.
+For more information, see Schedules on page 2 and see the Losses schedule instructions 2007.